LLNL/units/docs/user-guide/from_string.rst

 -  `measurement measurement_cast_from_string(const std::string& ustring, std::uint32_t flags=0)`: will generate a measurement from the data in the string
 -  `uncertain_measurement uncertain_measurement_from_string(const std::string& ustring, std::uint32_t flags=0)`: will generate an uncertain_measurement from the data in the string

 The general form is to take a string and optionally a flag object.
 See :ref:`Conversion Flags` for a detailed description of the flags.
-Generally it is fine to leave off the argument.
+Generally it is fine to leave off the flag argument.

 Unit Strings
 -------------